Invariant random subgroups on certain orbits: Introduction

 \item[(1)] there is an IRS supported on the set of all semisimple Levi subgroups;

 \item[(2)] there is a $N$-invariant probability measure supported on semisimple Levi subgroups;

 \item[(3)] the semisimple Levi subgroup $L$ is normal in $G$. \end{enumerate}

-In particular, the set of semisimple Levi subgroups $L_G$ is closed in Sub$_G$ if and only if $L$ is normal. \end{theorem} \begin{corollary} Any Levi IRS of a connected Lie group $G$ is a Dirac measure supported on a Levi subgroup of $G$. \end{corollary} So, any connected Lie group $G$ admitting a Levi IRS is of the form $G=L\times S$ where $L$ is semisimple and $S$ is solvable.
-In particular, $G=\SL(2,\R)\times \R^2$ admits a Levi IRS, whereas $\SL(2,\R)\ltimes \R^2$ does not admit a Levi IRS.
+In particular, the set of semisimple Levi subgroups $L_G$ is closed in $\text{Sub}_G$ if and only if $L$ is normal. \end{theorem} \begin{corollary} Any Levi IRS of a connected Lie group $G$ is a Dirac measure supported on a Levi subgroup of $G$. \end{corollary}